 Upcoming paper shred events are highlighted on this page.

 What is Household Hazardous Waste and how can it be properly disposed of?
 Year-round outlets may be available for some of your material.
 Items may also be taken to a local household hazardous waste company for recycling.
-Latex paint and pharmaceuticals are not accepted at this free program.
+Latex paint and pharmaceuticals may not accepted at these locations.

 Composting and Yard Trimmings

 There are several ways to dispose of yard trimmings.
 The District sponsors several free Yard Trimmings Drop-Off Sites.
 Some Hamilton County communities offer Curbside Collection of yard trimmings.
 You can also Just Mow It!, which is very easy, free and saves time.
 Backyard Composting can be a beneficial solution to recycling yard trimmings and kitchen scraps into a useful soil amendment.

 The District offers a free Composting Seminar where you can learn all about backyard composting from our experts.
 If you are short on space for backyard composting, you can always let worms do the work indoors, via Vermicomposting, or a worm bin, for composting kitchen scraps.

 Construction and Demolition Debris

 There are six construction and demolition debris landfill locations in Hamilton County.
 Use these landfills for disposal of unusable debris from construction projects.